Overview of Testing in Tezos¶

 - Acceptance testing

 Testing of the software in real conditions.
 It is usually slower, more costly and less amenable to automation than integration or system testing.
-It is often the final step in the testing process and is performed before a release.
-In Tezos, acceptance testing is done by running a test net.
+It is often the final step in the testing process, performed before a release.
+However, in Octez, acceptance testing is decoupled from releases, and currently consists in manually running a net of resilience tests on a regular base.
+These tests use various testing frameworks.

 By combining the two axes, we obtain the following matrix.
 Each cell contains the frameworks appropriate for the corresponding component and testing type.
 The frameworks are linked to a sub-section of this page where the framework is presented in more detail.